Skip to main content

 Yes.
 IRAs at Fifth Third Securities cannot be titled in the name of a trust (IRAs must be owned by an individual), but a trust can be named as primary or contingent beneficiary.
 Call Fifth Third Securities at 1-800-416-8714 to update the IRA beneficiary designation.
 Provide the trust name, date established, and tax ID number.
 Naming a trust may affect required minimum distribution rules for inherited IRAs, so review with a tax advisor.

-Fifth Third completed its acquisition of Comerica on February 2, 2026, becoming the 9th largest U.S. bank with approximately $290 billion in assets.
-Until the full system and brand conversion expected in Q3 2026, Comerica-branded locations and accounts continue to operate under the Comerica name.
+Fifth Third completed its acquisition of Comerica on February 2, 2026, becoming the 9th largest U.S. bank with approximately $294 billion in assets.
+Full system and brand conversion of Comerica to the Fifth Third brand is expected in the third quarter of 2026.
+Until then, Comerica-branded locations and accounts continue to operate under the Comerica name.
 Existing Fifth Third customers can continue using their accounts, branches, and online banking without changes.
+After conversion, beneficiary designations, POD instructions, and trust-titled accounts carry over to the converted Fifth Third accounts.
 Fifth Third plans to expand to approximately 1,750 total branches by 2030, including 150 new financial centers in Texas by 2029.

 Sources